exzombie/motokurnikator/README.md

 only part that matters is the microcontroller, unless you modify the software quite a bit.
 There are a few points to take into consideration though.

-If you are using a DC motor, drive it through an H-bridge.
-For a stepper motor, it doesn't matter whether it is unipolar or bipolar, just make sure you have the correct driver chip.
-The circuit is made to use four wires, but if you have a two wire motor, you only have to replace the line in the program which defines the motor with the version for two wires (see [this page][5]).
-Note that the circuit schematic doesn't define any power lines to the motor.
-Depending on the motor and the driver chip, you may or may not need to power it through the same regulator as the circuit itself.
-In our case, the motor is powered from the 12V battery directly, while the circuit is powered through the 5V regulator.
-The GND line is shared, of course.

 A photoresistor as it's wired in the schematic can be overly sensitive.
 First, ensure that you are measuring the light you actually